Jessica Webb, Founder and President

 Danielle brings her 12 years’ experience in the banking industry to PWH’s mission as the board treasurer.
 Originally from South Korea, Danielle lived in New Bedford on and off or 15 years.
 She recently moved to Bridgewater, MA, where she lives with her husband.
 An avid traveller with a thirst for adventure, she finds inspiration and a passion for living by exploring foreign places connecting to new cultures, love, gratitude, humanity, and a greater perspective on what’s important in life.
 PWH’s yoga classes at The Women’s Center have made an impact on her: “While I've not had first-hand experience with domestic violence, as a woman I believe it's so important to support other women and mothers as they go through such difficult time in their lives.”

-Jody Spark, Board Member
+Jody Spark, Programs Director and Board Member

 Jody is a certified yoga instructor and an office manager living in Marion, MA, with her husband and children.
 Jody loves taking long walks in nature to connect to her spirit while her yoga practice has taught her how to be more patient and present with life.
 She gains inspiration from the ocean and nature, her kids and family, and working towards helping change the lives of others.
 An invaluable member of the board of directors, Jody, is struck by each of the programs offered through PWH, saying, “each on in its own way is working towards making a positive impact on our community.”

-Nancy Webb, Interim Clerk
+Nancy Webb, Clerk